 Emergency Contacts: Designated qualified representatives of the Contractor and specific hazardous materials Subcontractors are to be available on a 24-hour emergency basis for the duration of the Work.
 Contact information shall be provided to the Owner’s Representative for inclusion in the Project emergency contact list.

-Submittals: Contractor shall review the scope of work requirements outlined in the Contract Documents and shall submit, and require all Subcontractors performing the work of handling or disposing of any regulated materials to submit, pertinent information required by the Contract Documents.
+Submittals: Contractor shall review the scope of work requirements outlined in the Contract Documents and shall submit, and require all Subcontractors performing the work of handling or disposing of any regulated materials to submit, pertinent information required by the Contract Documents, including the name of carrier.

 Regulated, Hazardous, and Dangerous Waste Disposal:

 The Owner's Environmental Consultant will conduct all testing required to designate the waste streams.
-The Contractor shall not remove any suspect wastes from the site until the test data has been reviewed by the UW EHS, Environmental Programs and they have made a determination on the waste designation.
+The Contractor shall not remove any suspect wastes from the site until the test data has been reviewed by the UW Environmental Health and Safety and they have made a determination on the waste designation.

-Transportation and disposal of all hazardous materials and dangerous wastes will be managed by, and the costs will be borne by, the Owner through the Owner’s Environmental Programs Office.
-The Contractor shall be responsible for packaging and staging hazardous materials and dangerous wastes onsite, and for scheduling pickup through the Owner’s Representative.
+Transportation and disposal of all hazardous materials and dangerous wastes will be managed by, and the costs will be borne by, the Contractor.
+The Contractor shall be responsible for packaging and staging hazardous materials and dangerous wastes onsite, and for the transport of all hazardous waste of all off-site treatment, recycling, storage or disposal.
+Contractor shall collaborate with Owner’s Representative and Environmental Health and Safety to ensure all waste is collected, stored, and transported in accordance with all laws, regulations, codes, and ordinances.

-Transportation and disposal of PCB-containing ballasts (2 parts per million or greater) and TSCA-Regulated PCB Waste (50 parts per million or greater) will be managed by, and the costs will be borne by, the Owner through the Owner’s UW EH&S Environmental Programs.
-The Contractor shall be responsible for packaging (in Owner-provided containers) and staging TSCA-Regulated wastes onsite, and for scheduling drop-off of containers and pick up through the Owner’s Representative.
+Transportation and disposal of PCB-containing ballasts (2 parts per million or greater) and TSCA-Regulated PCB Waste (50 parts per million or greater) will be managed by, and the costs will be borne by, the Contractor.
+The Contractor shall be responsible for packaging and staging TSCA-Regulated wastes onsite, and for the transport of all PCB-containing ballasts for disposal.
+Contractor shall coordinate activities with Owner’s Representative scheduling drop-off of containers and pick up through the Owner’s Representative.

+Hazardous Materials – Waste Manifests: Prior to Final Completion, or upon request of the Owner, the Contractor shall submit to the Owner copies of all transportation and disposal manifests, including signed disposal facility receipts and chain-of-custody, for all hazardous waste disposal by the Contractor during the course of the project.

 Verify URL for Owner-approved disposal facility is accurate.
 Consult with the University’s Project Manager if the address is incorrect or the link is broken.